JoaoMiguelDev/LillithAero/README.md

 - This Project was made to test and upgrade my programming skills and to understand Godot deeply
 - This is an early-stage prototype.
 Development is ongoing and subject to change.
+- As of now, the game is available for tests in https://nosmer17.itch.io/lillith-aero